 After the kingdom was split it naturally lost a lot of its economic and military power.

-Think President Trump’s attempts to make Canada the 51st state of America, or at least to control the government of Canada, and Isabella / Jezebel, the successor to the thrones of Castile and Leon whose first significant power play was a marriage alliance to her kinsman, Ferdinand of Aragon.
-The union of these two contiguous realms would indeed constitute a magnificent kingdom, homogeneous in language, manners, and religion.
+Isabella / Jezebel, the successor to the thrones of Castile and Leon first significant power play was a marriage alliance to her neighbor, Ferdinand of Aragon.
+The union of these two contiguous realms would indeed constitute a magnificent kingdom, homogeneous in language, manners, and religion, and become the Spanish Empire.

 As seen in his father-in-law’s name of Eth-baal / United with Baal, daughter Jeze-bel’s name, a phrase used in rituals calling on baals to inhabit the worshipper, and the king of Babylon bestowing new divinity affinities to indicate alliance rather than subjugation of royal seed of Israel, the higher ranking king of Zidon followed the standard practice of publicizing the new alliance with their Canaanite gods through his new name.